geiger-rs/cargo-geiger/README.md

 >
 > On the other hand, if you have 1025 unsafe expressions, that's a huge job to audit all of those plus everything that could impact whether those are actually valid or not.

-# Why the name?

-In the USA, OSHA (Operational Safety and Health Administration) is the part of the government responsible for workplace safety.
-It's their job to make sure that construction workers wear hard hats, miners don't breathe asbestos, factory workers aren't crushed by machinery, and all that sort of useful stuff.
-OSHA has an impossible job, because if they did it perfectly then nothing would ever get done, but the world is still a much better place because they exist.

-Apologies for the obscure name to the rest of the world!